tannewt/wa-law.org/site/org/latino_community_fund_of_washington_state/README.md

 ### [HB 2049](/bill/2025-26/hb/2049/) - K-12 education funding 👍1

+### [HB 2294](/bill/2025-26/hb/2294/) - Prohibiting negative use restrictions on real property that have the effect of limiting consumer access to food and medicine. 👍1

 ### [SB 5079](/bill/2025-26/sb/5079/) - DSHS overpayments 👍1

 ### [SB 5115](/bill/2025-26/sb/5115/) - Creating the Washington dream act service incentive program. 👍1